chef27615/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-    - `.forEach` will alter the given array.
+    - `.forEach` will looping through the original array.

-    - `.map` will make a new array.
+    - `.map` will make a new array, and it will not disturb the original array.

 2. What is the difference between a function and a method?